visualizedata/data-structures/README.md

 * A (free) [GitHub](https://github.com/) account
 * A (free) [Amazon Web Services (AWS)](https://aws.amazon.com/) account
 * A (free) [AWS Educate](https://aws.amazon.com/education/awseducate/) account
-* A microcontroller and sensors (as assigned; they will be provided; do not buy)
+* A microcontroller and sensors (as assigned; you will be given a list of the things you'll need to purchase, ~$50)
 * It is also helpful to have a text editor installed locally.
 Sublime and Atom are popular choices.
 Atom integrates well with GitHub.
-* If you decide to work locally (instead of in Cloud9), you may need to install and maintain additional software such as Git (installed with [Xcode in OSX](https://developer.apple.com/xcode/)), [Node.js](https://nodejs.org/en/download/), npm (which is installed with Node.js), and other software. **The tutor specialist will not support troubleshooting for local installations.**
+* If you decide to work locally (instead of in Cloud9), you may need to install and maintain additional software such as Git (installed with [Xcode in OSX](https://developer.apple.com/xcode/)), [Node.js](https://nodejs.org/en/download/), npm (which is installed with Node.js), and other software.

 ### Resources